 - overall condition of heating and a/c

 Since there is less report writing involved, we can offer this service for a reduced expense.
 The actual fee depends on the size of the home, the location and to some extent - the condition.
-Generally, an investor inspection will be in the $250 range.
+An average investor inspection fee is $315.

 Don't need the report?

-If you do not need a written report we can also accommodate.
 Some investors may feel comfortable taking their own notes while walking through the home with their inspector.
 These inspections will cover the same content that a regular investor inspection covers.
 The only difference is that there is no report provided by the inspector.
 Of course, the fee is also less.
-Generally, the fee will be in the $150 - $175 range.
+Generally, the fee will be in the $225 range.